UncleThree0402/LearningTensorFlow/fine_tuning/README.md

 # Fine tuning

 ## How
-* unfroze some of transferred model
+* unfroze some layers of transferred model
 * lower learning rate
 * Add dataset